 Who Was James Byrd Jr.?

-James Byrd Jr. was born in Texas in 1949.
-On June 7, 1998, he accepted a ride from three white men, who beat him, chained him to the back of a truck and dragged him to his death.
+On June 7, 1998, James Byrd Jr. accepted a ride from three white men, who beat him, chained him to the back of a truck and dragged him to his death.
 His brutal murder made national headlines, with two of the assailants drawing the death penalty.
 In 2009, President Barack Obama signed the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act into law.

 Early Life and Family

-Born on May 2, 1949, in Beaumont, Texas, James Byrd Jr. was the third among eight children born.
-His parents, Stella and James Byrd Sr., raised the family in an East Texas community called Jasper, and their lives revolved around church life.
+Born on May 2, 1949, in Beaumont, Texas, James Byrd Jr. was the third of eight children.
+His parents, Stella and James Byrd Sr., raised the family in an East Texas community called Jasper, and their lives revolved around church.
 While Byrd's mother served as a Sunday School teacher, his father was a deacon at the Greater New Bethel Baptist Church.
 A young Byrd also contributed by singing and playing the piano.
 In 1967 Byrd graduated from Jasper Rowe High School as part of the last segregated class in its history.

 Despite an excellent academic record and encouragement from his parents, Byrd did not follow his two older sisters to college.
 Instead, he married a few years out of high school and fathered three children: Renee, Ross and Jamie.
 Byrd worked sporadically as a vacuum salesman but struggled with alcoholism, and spent a few years in prison for petty theft.